By Ferdous Ara Begum

 Coverage of such broad topics only reinforces the importance of prioritizing the needs of older people through policy and development.

 Life doesn’t stop after 60.
-In fact, many people are living full, productive lives well into their later years.
-It’s time the challenges as well as the potential of growing older gains mainstream momentum.
+Many people are living full, productive lives well into their later years.
+At times the challenges as well as the potential of growing older gains mainstream momentum.
 I’m hopeful from this year’s UN celebration that change is on the horizon.